pytorch/serve/README.md

 Run the following script from the top of the source directory.

-NOTE: This script uninstalls existing `torchserve` and `torch-model-archiver` installations
+NOTE: This script uninstalls existing `torchserve`, `torch-model-archiver` and `torch-workflow-archiver` installations

 #### For Debian Based Systems/ MacOS